© Crown copyright 2021

 This helped keep the most vulnerable safe whilst more was learned about the risks of COVID-19, and COVID-19 vaccines were developed and deployed.
 Clinicians continued to assess the clinical risks of patients and add to this group, as well as to provide advice.

 Since then, the understanding of the risks to this group has changed as more has been learnt about the virus, and as the most vulnerable have been prioritised for vaccination.
 Due to falling prevalence of COVID-19, shielding advice was paused on 1 April 2021 and, since 19 July 2021, people who were previously identified as CEV have been advised to follow the same guidance and behaviours as the rest of the adult population.
 The proven effectiveness of the vaccine rollout across the entire population has reduced the risk of serious illness from COVID-19.
 This also applies to CEV individuals, the majority of whom will be well-protected by the vaccine.
-Third doses have been offered for those with severely weakened immune systems and to maintain protection, the former CEV group will be prioritised for a booster (see Vaccines section above for more information).
+Third doses have been offered to those with severely weakened immune systems and to maintain protection, the former CEV group will be prioritised for a booster (see Vaccines section above for more information).

 The Government will continue to assess the situation and the risks posed by COVID-19 and, based on clinical advice, will respond accordingly to keep the most vulnerable safe.
 Individuals should consider advice from their health professional on whether additional precautions are right for them.